manisha-goyal/housing-value-predictor/README.md

 ## How to Use
 - Clone the repository to your local environment.
 - Explore the notebooks provided for each stage of the project (EDA, data preparation, modeling).
-- Modify and run the code to analyze new datasets or reproduce the results.
+- Modify and run the code to analyze and reproduce the results.